 “I tucked my kids in last night and said, ‘See you in the morning!’ and then we laughed and laughed.
 Saw them 16 more times before sunrise.” – Unknown.
 As a parent of a child with ADHD, then this quote is likely very relatable.
 That is why we are providing you with healthy sleep habits that you can start today to support your child with ADHD.

-A question I was sure to never miss when first meeting a family, whether for an evaluation or therapy, was, “How’s sleep for your child?”
+A question I was sure never to miss when first meeting a family, whether for an evaluation or therapy, was, “How’s sleep for your child?”
 The most common reaction from parents?
 An eye roll.

 I get it.
-As a mom to two little ones, it seems unfair the discrepancy between how much I love sleep and how much they, well, don’t.
+As a mom to two little ones, it seems unfair the discrepancy between how much I love to sleep and how much they, well, don’t.

-But, before I could really help any family better understand their child’s development, increase their connection, respond to challenging behaviors, or manage worries… we had to make sure that they had healthy sleep habits.
+But, before I could help any family better understand their child’s development, increase their connection, respond to challenging behaviors, or manage worries… we had to make sure that they had healthy sleep habits.
 We’d be fighting an uphill battle to address these issues with an overtired child.

 1) Consistent bedtime routine

 Children thrive on routines because they provide the consistency and predictability that helps them feel safe and secure.
 Putting into place a bedtime routine helps their body relax before bed; the predictability of the routine signals to the child what is to come, so their body begins to wind down.
-Most people start bedtime routines anywhere from 1 hour to 30 minutes before lights out.
+Most people start bedtime routines from 1 hour to 30 minutes before lights out.

 2) Relaxing bedtime activities

 Trade stimulating, rough and tumble activities for calming activities before bed.
 Physical activity, rough toy play, or screens can keep your child from falling asleep.
 In my home, we love incorporating some relaxation strategies before bed, such as deep breathing, muscle relaxation, or guided imagery.
 We have a video explaining some of these tools, so check that out!

 One of our favorite tools to help in relaxation before bed is The Zenimal (use code “TCC” for 5% off at checkout!).
 I bought The Zenimal for my daughter several months ago, and it has been a game-changer for sleep.
 This adorable, screen-free (Yes, love this about it!) turtle allows your child to be independent with choosing meditations at night to help them quiet their body and mind and ease nighttime anxiety.
 My daughter was able to fall asleep an hour earlier at night and get rid of her bedtime anxiety.